scipp/scipp/doc/design-copy-on-write-evaluation.md

 Both instrument and metadata can be relatively large.
 For example, the instrument can consume several hundred of `Byte` per pixel, which translates to hundreds of `MByte` for large instruments, or even exceeding a `GByte`.

-Since there typically is only a single (or a few) instrument or log it can easily be wrapped in a `cow_ptr` or a `std::shared_ptr` in case memory/copy overhead becomes too significant.
+Since there typically is only a single (or a few) instrument and log, they can easily be wrapped in a `cow_ptr` or a `std::shared_ptr` in case memory/copy overhead becomes too significant.
 This does not require any design changes, we would simply change the item type of the respective variables from `Dataset` to `cow_ptr<Dataset>`.
 The burden of handling COW thus falls to the user of the instrument/logs and is not imposed on the design as a whole.
-For practical purposed access to the instrument/logs should then probably be handled via proxy objects (which is anyway the intended mode of operation for a series of other cases).
+For practical purposed access to the instrument/logs should then probably be handled via proxy objects, which is anyway the intended mode of operation for a series of other cases.

 #### 1.2 Coordinates